ESL Questions About Superstitions

 20. Do you think superstitions have any impact on people’s lives?
 Why or why not?

-See also ESL Questions About Australia
+See also ESL Questions About Chinese New Year

 Advanced ESL Questions about Superstitions